eggressive/terraform-beginner-bootcamp-2023/README.md

 - Added key fingerprint verification step
 - Updated the command to add the repository to sources.list.d
 - Updated workflow steps to `before` instead of `init`

+This will set the variable in all future Gitpod workspaces

+>Any variables set in `.gitpod.yml` should no contain sensitive information. :exclamation:
+>